Please travel safely when taking a road trip with your dog.

-This summer, as people are thinking about venturing out on socially-distanced vacations, many people are also considering bringing their dogs along for the ride.
-Here are some things to keep in mind when bringing Fido on the road with you.
+As you are thinking about venturing out on vacation road trips, you may want to travel the road with your dog or dogs.
+If so, here are some things to keep in mind when bringing Fido on the road with you.

-Much like having kids, make sure you know where your bathroom stops are.
-When traveling with your pup you can avoid accidents by walking them before a long drive.
+Like having kids, make sure you know where your bathroom stops are.
+When traveling with your dog, you can avoid accidents by walking them before a long drive.
 Plan pit stops every 3-4 hours for potty breaks and a quick walk to help them get out some energy.

-You don’t necessarily need to pack an entire suitcase dedicated for your pup, but you want to ensure you have their daily necessities.
-Food and water of course, a portable water bottle or bowl, poop bags, their leash and collar.
-Vet contact info and vet records are a good idea too, especially if you’re planning any sort of extended trip.
-A swim vest is a good idea if you’ll be taking your dog out on the water (even if they don’t like to swim).
-And of course bedding so they can get a good night’s sleep after a long day of adventuring on the road.
+You don’t necessarily need to pack an entire suitcase dedicated to your pup, but you want to ensure you have their daily necessities.
+Food and water, of course, are essential, but so are a portable water bowl or bottle, poop bags, leash, and collar.
+Vet contact info and vet records are also good ideas, especially if you’re planning an extended trip.
+A swim vest is a good idea if you take your dog out on the water (even if they don’t like to swim).
+And, of course, bedding so they can get a good night’s sleep after a long day of adventuring on the road.

-If you’re taking them to the beach, beware of too much salt water intake in the water.
-Consuming large amounts of salt water can be fatal for your dog.
-Monitor them while they’re in the water and make sure you have plenty of fresh water on hand for them to drink.
+If you’re taking a road trip with your dog to the beach, beware of too much saltwater intake.
+Consuming large amounts of saltwater can be fatal to your dog.
+Monitor them while they’re in the water, and make sure you have plenty of fresh water on hand for them to drink.

 If you’re taking them for a hike, keep an eye (and an ear) out for rattlesnakes on the trails.
-Ask your vet about the rattlesnake vaccine before you go, and if your dog is bitten by a venomous snake, take immediate action.
+Ask your vet about the rattlesnake vaccine before you go, and if a venomous snake bites your dog, what should you do.